Progesterone can cause temporary breast swelling and fullness, but progesterone alone does not reliably lead to permanent breast enlargement.

 Why Some Women Feel Their Breasts Get Bigger With Progesterone Use

 Individual responses vary widely due to genetics, baseline hormone levels, body composition, and sensitivity of breast tissue receptors.
-Some women taking natural progesterone supplements for menopause relief or other reasons report noticeable changes in how their breasts feel—often described as fuller or tender.
+Some women taking natural progesterone supplements for menopause relief or other medical reasons report noticeable changes in how their breasts feel—often described as fuller or tender.

 Additionally: